 “Sounds like the ELPIS Department is privy to it too.”

 “I’m aware of ELPIS’s origins,” Leona replied.
 “The ELPIS Department has been aware of it for quite some time.
-ELPIS is an old cult of extremists who have discovered the ability to extract their vitae and forcibly inject that—and therefore themselves, their ideology, their memories—into unfortunate victims.”
+ELPIS is an old cult of extremists who have discovered the ability to extract their vitae and forcibly inject that—and therefore themselves, their ideology, their memories—into unfortunate victims.
+They were active pre-Reservoir War too but that’s confidential.”

 “And what good would unveiling this information do if the hypothesis is real, Chairwoman Law?”
 Leona inquired, arms crossed.
 “All it will do is drive more people to ELPIS.
 Tell me, the very idea of being able to separate oneself—one’s vitae—from one’s body for pseudo-immortality is alluring, isn’t it?
 People will be drawn into ELPIS just for the chance at that if they believed it was possible.”